KDE/kdewin-installer/readme.txt

 	   in end user mode only the bin packages are visible 11 add package delete support
-	12 if remote config is not available only display installed packages 13 delete obsolate package-....txt in install root
+	12 if remote config is not available only display installed packages
-	14 fix problem not displaying all checkboxes in first entry of a category

 Happy hacking